 And once you are familiar with the dough, you’ll find that choux pastry is such a satisfying and straightforward dessert to make.
 And pretty soon, you’ll be pumping out (piping out?) batch after batch after batch.
 Since the filling is a simple sweetened vanilla whipped cream, you spend very little time making the filling too.

-It comes together quickly, tastes light and delicious, and ALWAYS a crowd favorite.
+So there you have it!
+That’s how to make cream puffs.
+They come together quickly, taste light and delicious, and ALWAYS a crowd favorite.
 That my dear friends is the trifecta for a winning recipe! 😀

 Perfect Cream Puffs Recipe